-The Student Financial Responsibility Act (AB 521, now California Education Code Section 99030) specifies that all CSUB students are expected to accept personal responsibility for all debts incurred, whether they are owed to the university, local businesses, or another person.
-Students who become so indebted financially that they are unable to make expected monthly payments on their debt should contact the Counseling Center (Health Center, 661-654-3366) to receive advice and possible referral for additional financial counseling and debt restructuring.
+The Student Financial Respor Education Code Section 9903 expected to accept personal whether they are owed to the person.
+Students who becom unable to make expected mo May I help you?

+contact the Counseling Center (Health Center, 661-654-3366) to receive advice and possible referral for additional financial counseling and debt restructuring.